-Each year the HCF Research Foundation receives far more applications that can possibly receive funding.
+In previous years the HCF Research Foundation has received far more applications that can possibly receive funding.
 Please do not waste our time, or yours or your institutions' time.
-If your research does not explicitly meet the Foundation's advertised theme and topic, then no application should be submitted.
-If you are unsure, please contact the Foundation to discuss your project prior to submitting your application.
+If your research does not explicitly meet one or more of the Foundation's advertised topics, or is not health services research, please do not submit an EOI.
+If you are unsure, please contact the Foundation to discuss your project prior to submitting your EOI.
+Only a small number of high quality EOIs that meet the scheme requirements will be invited to submit a full application.